 In any case, each person does usually have an approximate price range in which to move, or to which they would be willing to reach in certain circumstances.

-Therefore, the price, more than a characteristic that serves to choose a specific robot, serves to define an interval in which we will move.
-For example, in our comparison of the 30 best-selling robots, we have established three ranges: less than 250 euros, between 250 and 500 euros, and more than 500 euros.
+For example, in our comparison of the 30 best-selling vacuum cleaners, we have established three ranges: less than 250 euros, between 250 and 500 euros, and more than 500 euros.
 Interestingly, in some cases, it is possible to find robots with more features at a more affordable price, and in fact, for instance, in the range between 250 and 500, there are some of the best robots on the market.

 Sensors and Navigation System